kkdd-ddkk/smali_tooling/README.md

 -r is preferred, not to have a headache with compiling the resources back.

 Create a git repo in the BASE_DIR, and make a local commit, so that the script can revert to it after unsuccesful patching.
-You can skip resetting wyth `--skip-reset` argument.
+You can skip resetting with `--skip-reset` argument.

 Make `git.exe` accesible in your `%PATH%`.